It’s human nature to want to help others in need. And whenever possible, most people believe we should.

 Charities and celebrities aren’t going to send out floods of IMs in order to solicit donations.
 They just won’t.

-It’s a lot more efficient for them to simply purchase an ad or post the solicitation on their Timeline.
+It’s a lot more efficient for them to simply purchase an ad or post the solicitation on their verified account’s Timeline.

-If you are ever in doubt, visit the charity’s official website directly and donate from there.
+If you are ever in doubt about the legitimacy of a donation request, visit the charity’s official website directly and donate from there.

 To finish up, this short video provides several other tips for avoiding charity scams.
 Check it out: